Flintridge Preparatory School: History and values

 Founded as an all-boys school, the school became coed in the academic year 1979–1980.

 Each fall, all members of the community (including faculty and staff) sign the honor code, the universal code of ethics across campus, that states "My responsibility as a member of the Flintridge Prep community is to be honest, kind, generous, and respectful."

 Accreditation

 Flintridge Prep is accredited by the California Association of Independent Schools and is a charter member of the Western Association of Schools and Colleges.
 It holds memberships in the California Association of Independent Schools, the National Association of Independent Schools, the Western Association of College Counselors, the Cum Laude Society, and the Educational Records Bureau.
 Flintridge complies with the National Association for College Admission Counseling's Statement of Principles of Good Practice.
 It also participates in the American Field Service and the Independent School Alliance for Minority Affairs.

 Enrollment

-The student body includes approximately 500 students in grades 7 through 12, about 100 of whom are seniors.
+The student body includes approximately 530 students in grades 7 through 12, about 100 of whom are seniors.
+The middle school grades consist of 50 students each, which are then joined by 50 more in 9th grade.